pingfu/pingfu.github.io/_posts/2026-05-18-safety-framework.md

 So how does the GriGri have a failure mode that ends up hidden from some users?
 How does a device designed, marketed, sold (and then bought) as a safer alternative to the ATC become actively less safe in the field?

-It's a phenomenon that emerges not just with the GriGri, but from many other devices too.
+It's a phenomenon that emerges not just with the GriGri, but with many other devices too.
 It arises when users believe that devices are actively safe, without understanding that failure conditions still exist, or what they are.

 In the case of the GriGri, if the user misunderstands its safety properties, it's easy to see how their attention can drift, or brake-hand discipline can soften.
 It also explains why users sometimes start to override cams for convenience, or anthropomorphise the device as "automatic".
 In each case, the lapse in correct operating procedure is underpinned by the dangerously flawed belief that *the GriGri will automatically catch the climber*.